-Here's a table comparing Verizon.
-AT&T and Sprint's prepaid tablet plans.
-Except for the 200 MB of free data deal, T-Mobile doesn't have separate tablet plans so I've included their prepaid mobile broadband plans, which can be used with tablets.
+Here's a table comparing Verizon, AT&T, T-Mobile, MetroPCS, Straight Tlalk and Sprint's prepaid tablet plans.
+Verizon and T-Mobile (except for the 200 MB of free data deal), don't have separate tablet plans so I've included their prepaid mobile broadband plans, which can be used with tablets.

 These tablet plans all have their own set of rules, and in some cases, gotchas.
 Here's a run down of the details of each carrier's offering.

 Verizon: A credit or debit card is required to activate any of Verizon's prepaid tablet plans.
 It's best to activate the prepaid plan using the menus on the tablet (On the iPad Tap Settings > Cellular Data > View Account and fill in the form).
 Users activating in store or over the phone have reported being activated on a postpaid plan in spite of being told they were getting the prepaid option.

 Plans automatically renew one day before they expire.
 You can cancel your auto payment and resume it again anytime within the next 5 months (after 5 months without an active plan your SIM is deactivated and must be replaced to reactive service).
 The process for cancelling auto-payments on the Verizon iPad (and probably the Android tablets) is confusing, if you are not careful you can end up permanently deactivating your SIM.
 To safely cancel your auto payment on an iPad: